 Vivian Lindhardsen, DirectorDr.
 Vivian Lindhardsen is the director of the CLP and the TESOL Certificate Program.
 She holds a Ph.D. in TESOL/Applied Linguistics and has more than twenty years of experience in the field of language education.
 She has taught in and directed programs here in the US as well as in Denmark, Italy, the UK, and Japan.
 She has worked in university programs, private businesses, international organizations and K-12, and she has taught undergraduate and graduate courses in Assessment, Grammar, and TESOL Methods.
-She has published articles and textbooks in the areas of a Second Language Writing, Testing, and Language Pedagogy, and she is a reviewer for The Commission on English Language Accreditation (CEA) and a member of the PRAXIS ESOL National Advisory Committee (NAC) at ETS.
+She has published articles and textbooks in the areas of a Second Language Writing, Testing, and Language Pedagogy, and she is a reviewer and a commissioner for The Commission on English Language Accreditation (CEA) and a member of the PRAXIS ESOL National Advisory Committee (NAC) at ETS.

-Sian Barbara Morgan, Fellow
+Barbara Sian Morgan, Fellow

 Sian is a CLP Fellow with extensive teaching experience.
 She has worked as a French teacher in Coventry (UK), and later as an English lecturer in Italy at the University of Modena and Reggio Emilia.
 She is also a certified speaking and writing examiner for Cambridge ESOL and British Council IELTS.
 Sian's main research interests include second language writing, discourse analysis, learner corpora and performance assessment.
 She is currently pursuing her Doctorate at Teachers College.

-Nadja Tadic, FellowNadja was the Interim Academic Coordinator during Summer 2014 and a CLP Fellow.
+Nadja Tadic, FellowNadja was the Interim Academic Coordinator during Summer 2014 and is currently a CLP Fellow.
 She has taught English in foreign and second language contexts for five years.
 She has worked as an academic writing, advisor, TOEFL prep instructor and English integrated skills teacher.
 Her research interests lie in classroom interaction and encouraging student autonomy and participation.
 She is currently pursuing her Doctorate in Applied Linguistics at Teachers College.